 1.1.0.4 A further grant was obtained and a Housing Needs Survey, a new call for sites exercise and further public consultations were then conducted in 2016, leading to a pre-submission consultation draft which was presented for a six week consultation period in May, 2017.
 The Parish Council received over 200 comments on that draft from residents and other interested parties.
+A further draft presubmission Plan was produced and published for a 10-week consultation in July 2018 from which the Parish Council received over 130 comments.
 This current draft incorporates that feedback.